alexandrainst/danlp/docs/datasets.md

 The Danish UD treebank (Johannsen et al., 2015, UD-DDT) is a conversion of the Danish Dependency Treebank (Buch-Kromann et al. 2003) based on texts from Parole (Britt, 1998).
-UD-DDT has annotations for dependency parsing and POS.
+UD-DDT has annotations for dependency parsing and part-of-speech (POS) tagging.
 The dataset was annotated with Named Entities for **PER**, **ORG** and **LOC** by the Alexandra Institute in the DaNE dataset (Hvingelby et al. 2020).
 To read more about how the dataset was annotated with POS and DEP tags we refer to the